mcv-m6-video/mcv-m6-2021-team1/README.md

  ```

  Note: Before running the script it is necessary to change the DATA_PATH variable to point to the challenge dataset.
- Also it is needed to indicate de Sequence number, and the method for matching selected.
+ Also it is needed to indicate de Sequence number, and the method for matching prefered.
 (On the top of the code, in the Config options part)

  ## Multi-camera evaluation